canopas/android-developer-roadmap-2023/README.md

 # Android Activity

 ### Practicle 4
-#### Implement LocalTune player
+#### Implement Video player
-* An application can play a song from local resource.
+* This will be single Activity app
+  - App should have a view to show Video
+  - One button to play and pause vide
 * The player should follow the activity lifecycle, pausing when the activity goes to the background and resuming when the activity returns to the foreground.
 * The player should also release resources when the activity is no longer alive.
+* An application can play a video from local resource.
 * Use Exoplayer or MediaPlayer to play media

 ### Practicle 5
 #### Implement SnapCam
+* This will be Two Activity app - One to capture picture and another to show preview on image
+  - Which has PreviewView to show camera
+  - It should have button to capture image
+  - Also button to show captured image preview
+* On Preview Screen show image in fullscreen
+  - Use Glide or coin for image preview
+  - Add button to go back to camera screen
-* App should allows users to take pictures and save them to the device's gallery.
+* Save capture image to the device's gallery.
-* Show captured image preview to user
+* The camera resources should be release when the activity is no longer alive.

 ### Practicle 6
 #### Implement Note-taking application
-* Allow users to input text in an EditText.
+* A single activity app
+  - Which allow user to enter a note
+  - Use EditText to take input from user.
+  - Add button to reset the note
 * The application should have the ability to maintain the state of the EditText field, even when the device is rotated.
 * This means that when the user rotates the device, the EditText field should retain its previous contents, and the user should be able to continue editing the note without losing any data.